FeliziusV/SmartPlantPot-Hardware-Side/README.md

 * serialId :  depending on on which USB port the Arduino is connect ('/dev/ttyACM1' or '/dev/ttyACM0')
 * plantId : the Id of the plant
+* apiCreateMeasurementUrl: the Url of the create.php file for the measurements
+* apiCreateImageUrl: the Url of the create.php file for images
-* serverUrl : the Url of the server api
+* serverImageFolderUrl : The Url of the Image Folder on the Server
-* ftpUrl : The Url of the stp-server
+* ftpServerUrl : The Url of the ftp-server
-* ftpUser : The Username of the ftp-server
+* ftpServerUser : The Username of the ftp-server
-* ftpPassword : The Password of the ftp-server User
+* ftpServerPassword : The Password of the ftp-server User

 ### Step 8: Run the "SmartPod.py" Script
 After all the steps above the "SmartPod.py" script in the Folder "Python Scripts" can be executed.